sbutcher/docs/docs/pythoncontainers.md

 After early tests on 3 different node type using python 2.7.8 on CentOS6 containers showed SCL python running the same code between 16-25% more slowly than a self-compiled python 2.7.8 running natively, further tests were performed, instead with CentOS 7.

 A single-core python job to find [primes of a large number](https://github.com/sbutcher/python_test/blob/master/python_prime2.py) was run natively on a compute node via the Univa Grid Engine job scheduler.
 The job was then repeated on the same node inside a container running the same version of python compiled with gcc, and also a packaged python provided by the CentOS [Software Collections Library](https://wiki.centos.org/AdditionalResources/Repositories/SCL).
 The SCL is marketed as a simple way to get multiple versions of python on your enterprise OS without having to compile new versions.
-Jobs were run in 4 different environments:
+Jobs were run using CentOS 7.3 and python 2.7.13 supplied in the following ways:

-* native CentOS 7.3 (no container), running python 2.7.13 compiled on CentOS 7.3 (A)
+* (A) Native OS
-* Singularity container, running CentOS 7.3 and python 2.7.13 compiled from source (B)
+* (B) Singularity container, python compiled from source
-* Singularity container, running CentOS 7.3 and python 2.7.13 compiled from source, configured with --enable-optimizations flag (C)
+* (C) Singularity container, python compiled from source, configured with --enable-optimizations flag
-* Singularity container, running CentOS 7.3 and python 2.7.13 package via CentOS SCL (D)
+* (D) Singularity container, python supplied via  CentOS SCL

-Where python was compiled (tasks A,B,C), the distribution-provided gcc version 4.8.5 was used.
-Task B is closest to the enviroment provided used by the control task A and can be directly compared to see if using a container has any affect on performance versus the native OS.
+Where python was compiled, the same gcc version 4.8.5 was used.
+Tasks A and B can be compared directly to establish if there is any performance impact on using containers vs native OS.

 ### Wallclock Results